-"Lot" means a parcel or plat of land shown as an individual unit of ownership on the most recent plat or other record of subdivision.
+"Lot" means a fractional part of divided lands having fixed boundaries, being of sufficient area and dimension to meet minimum zoning requirements for width and area.
+The term shall include tracts or parcels.
+"Lot" shall also mean the individual leaseholds within an approved manufactured home park, parcel or plat of land shown as an individual unit of ownership on the most recent plat or other record of subdivision.